-Designed by French architecture firm Double G, this small yet tall kitchen in an old Parisian building was originally a closet, but its designers installed gray lacquered wooden cupboards, a sink, and an oven to take it into the 21st century.
-A library ladder offers access to high cabinets.
+Designed by French architecture firm A +B Kasha, this small and oddly shaped kitchen in an old Parisian building looks like it was originally a closet, but its designers installed sleek wooden handle-less wooden cupboards and a classic hood to take it into the 21st century.

-Julie Carlson, founder of Remodelista, made smart use of her limited space by installing custom cabinetry sized and shaped exactly to fit her kitchen tools and serving pieces.
+Make smart use of your limited space by installing custom cabinetry sized and shaped exactly to fit your kitchen tools and serving pieces.
 A short shelf houses everyday coffee mugs and little cubbies provide shelter for mixing bowls and cake stands.
-With almost all the cabinetry housed beneath the counters, the space feels airy and open.
+With almost all the cabinetry housed beneath the counters and just the prettiest pieces on display, the space feels airy and clutter-free.

-This tiny Swedish kitchen has something many Scandinavian spaces don’t: warmth.
-We love how its designers extended the earthy tones of the brick wall into the shelving, cabinetry, and teapots!
+This contemporary kitchen has something many smaller spaces don’t: warmth.
+We love how its designers extended the earthy tones cabinetry into the kitchen stools and vases.

-Not only is hanging a folding chair on the wall a clever solution for a lack of square footage, the trick also adds a graphic element to the surroundings.
-Don’t believe it if someone says you can’t have a kitchen table in your culinary quarters.
+Not only is hanging your pots and pans on the wall a solution for a lack of square footage, the trick also adds a graphic element to the surroundings.
+Don’t believe it if someone says you can’t make space for all your cookware in the kitchen.

 A mix of traditional furniture and modern appliances gives this Swedish kitchen a healthy balance.

-Hello, gorgeous black herringbone wood floors, sexy Italian light fixture, and barely-there stovetop.
+Hello, gorgeous subway tiles, sexy industrial pendant light and stools, rustic exposed wood beams, and barely there floating shelves.
 We don’t believe we’ve seen a more enigmatic kitchen.

-This dated little kitchen was given a sophisticated new look with rich cobalt paint, blue-and-white delftware, and wicker accents.
-It feels 100-percent East Hampton, although we’re guessing it might be situated in a walk-up in the East Village.
+This dated little kitchen was given a sophisticated new look with lacquered surfaces, light wooden cabinets, and brand-new appliances.
+It feels 100% East Hampton, although it’s situated in the heart of New York City.